kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/07_multi_container_pods/transcript.md

 pwd
 ```

 So far we've only explored single container pods.
-If you want, you can also build a multi-container pods, and it's actually quite easy to set up.
+If you want, you can also build multi-container pods, and it's actually quite easy to set up.
 So in this video, I'm going to show what a 2 container pod looks like.
 Here's the yaml file that I'll use for this demo.

 ```bash
 tree configs/